oicr-gsi/bam-qc-metrics/metrics.md

 The exact number of reads in a BAM file is not known unless one reads the entire file.
 To speed up decision-making, the number of reads is estimated from file size.
 A threshold of 100 MB corresponds to approximately 1 million reads of 2x151 length.
 Further details are on the [OICR wiki](https://wiki.oicr.on.ca/display/GSI/2019-04-04+Estimate+of+BAM+reads+from+file+size).

-If downsampling is in effect, all metrics are reported on the downsampled reads only.
-For example, if we have downsampled 1 in 1000 reads, the number of deleted bases will be approximately 1000 times fewer than in the full-sized BAM file.
+If downsampling is in effect, metrics derived from CIGAR strings and bedtools are evaluated on the downsampled reads.
+The estimated value of the metric on the full dataset must be scaled accordingly.
+For example, at a downsampling rate of 1 in 1000, if the reported 'hard clip bases' is 250, then there will be approximately 250,000 hard clip bases in the entire BAM file.
+Metrics derived directly from samtools will always be calculated on the full dataset, without downsampling.
+The `DS` column in the summary table records which metrics are affected by downsampling.

-Downsampling is deterministic; there is no random element.
-At a downsampling rate of 1000, every 2000th _pair_ of reads from the name-sorted BAM file is included.
-For paired-end data, this should ensure that the paired read 1 and read 2 are downsampled.
+Downsampling is carried out using `samtools view` with a fixed random seed, so results will be consistent on repeated runs of bam-qc-metrics.
+For paired-end data, if a given read 1 is part of the downsampled set, its corresponding read 2 will be as well.

 ### Quality filtering